Choosing the Best Sunscreen

-Sunscreen should be applied every day to exposed skin, and not just if you are going to be in the sun.
+Sunscreen should be applied every day to exposed skin – not just if you plan to be in the sun.
 UVB rays cannot penetrate glass windows, but UVA rays can, leaving you prone to these damaging effects if unprotected.

-For days when you are going to be indoors, apply sunscreen on the areas not covered by clothing, such as the face and hands.
-Sunscreens can be applied under makeup, or alternatively, there are many cosmetic products available that contain sunscreens for daily use.
+On those days when you are going to be indoors, apply sunscreen on the areas not covered by clothing, such as the face and hands.
+Sunscreen can be applied under makeup or you can use a cosmetic product that contains sunscreen.

 How much sunscreen should be used, and how often should it be applied?

-Coat the skin liberally and rub it in thoroughly — most people apply only 25 to 50 percent of the recommended amount of sunscreen.
-One ounce, enough to fill a shot glass, is considered the amount needed to cover the exposed areas of the body properly.
-Don’t forget that lips get sunburned, too, so apply a lip balm that contains sunscreen with an SPF of 30 or higher.
+Coat the skin liberally and rub it in thoroughly.
+Most people only apply 25% to 50% of the recommended amount of sunscreen.
+One ounce is considered the amount needed to properly cover the exposed areas of the body.
+Don’t forget that lips get sunburned, too.
+So use a lip balm that contains sunscreen with an SPF of 30 or higher.

-Sunscreens should be reapplied approximately every two hours or after swimming or perspiring heavily.
+Sunscreens should be reapplied approximately every two hours or after swimming or sweating.
 Even so-called “water-resistant” sunscreens may lose their effectiveness after 40 minutes in the water.
-Sunscreens rub off as well as wash off, so if you’ve towel-dried, reapply sunscreen for continued protection.
+Sunscreens rub off, as well as wash off, so reapply after towel-drying too.

-Also, there are a number of combination cosmetic products, such as moisturizers that contain sunscreen, but it is important to remember that these products also need to be reapplied to achieve continued UV protection.
+Finally, there are a number of cosmetic products that contain sunscreen, such as moisturizers.
+However, it is important to remember that these products also need to be reapplied to achieve continued UV protection.

-What type of sunscreen should I use, and what ingredients should I look for?
+What type of sunscreen should I use, and what ingredients should it contain?

-There are so many types of sunscreen that selecting the right one can be quite confusing.
-Sunscreens are available in many forms, including ointments, creams, gels, lotions, sprays, and wax sticks.
+There are so many types of sunscreen, that selecting the right one can be overwhelming.
+Sunscreens are available as ointments, creams, gels, lotions, sprays and sticks.

 The type of sunscreen you choose is a matter of personal choice.
-Creams are best for individuals with dry skin, but gels are preferable in hairy areas, such as the scalp or male chest.
+Creams are best for people with dry skin, but gels are preferable for hairy areas, such as the scalp or male chest.
 Sticks are good around the eyes.
 Creams typically yield a thicker application than lotions and are best for the face.
-There are also sunscreens made for specific purposes, such as sensitive skin and for use on babies.
+There are also sunscreens made for specific purposes, such as sensitive skin and babies.

 - Menthyl anthranilate